 I read your column all the time and love it.
 Just a quick question.
 I have a Rotty/Shepherd mix that’s just over a year old.
 I’ve had him since he’s nine weeks old.
 Since I got him, I and the family has given him nothing but love, tons of socialization to everything and everybody, quick corrections with praise right after when he listens.
 He’s honestly never been a problem.
 Not destructive, he’s friendly and sociable.
-He lays down when other dogs approach on leash and waits for them to sniff him before rising politely to sniff them.
+He lays down when other dogs approach on the leash and waits for them to sniff him before rising politely to sniff them.
 I had read that this was a puppy behavior, and he’d probably grow out of it, but he hasn’t, and I haven’t discouraged it.
-He walks extremely well with me on lead, and is right beside me most times.
+He walks extremely well with me on lead and is right beside me most times.
 My question is, due to the fact he’s still rather young, am I being lulled into a false sense of security?
 Will he at one point ‘change’ upon reaching adulthood?
 I ask this, as he’s a fairly big dog, and you always hear of those stories of dogs lashing out and everybody’s saying “It was such a friendly dog, you’d never think that he’d do that” etc. Thanks for any reply you can send my way. 🙂

-That’s a smart question and one I wish more people should ask themselves particularly with certain breeds.
-Back when Rottweilers were in their heyday, meaning people with more money then brains were buying them as identity accessories as opposed to a living creature with hard wired genetic pre-dispositions, the average life span of a male became about 3 years of age because their owners lost control of them and had them killed.
+That’s a smart question and one I wish more people should ask themselves, particularly with certain breeds.
+Back when Rottweilers were in their heyday, meaning people with more money then brains were buying them as identity accessories as opposed to a living creature with hard-wired genetic pre-dispositions, the average lifespan of a male became about 3 years of age because their owners lost control of them and had them killed.

-However on the other hand, those people that bought a Rottweiler because they loved and knew the breed and raised them with a philosophy borrowed from my own father, “This is my house, you just get to live here.”, ended up with Labrador Retrievers that behaved like Rottweilers only when asked to.
+However, on the other hand, those people that bought a Rottweiler because they loved and knew the breed and raised them with a philosophy borrowed from my own father, “This is my house, you just get to live here.”, ended up with Labrador Retrievers that behaved like Rottweilers only when asked to.

-When any breed of dog hits young adulthood there’s going to be a change in behaviour.
+When any breed of dog hits young adulthood there’s going to be a change in behavior.
 Some calm down, others get serious.
 The powerhouse breeds like Shepherds, Rottweilers etc. can catch dog owners off guard if they don’t lay a strong, “I’m the teacher, you’re the student.” foundation while the dog is young.
 Temperaments vary from a genetic perspective and your dog’s seem pretty easy going which combined with your handling diligence makes it likely that he’ll end up being a great pet so I wouldn’t worry too much.
 Just keep him on his toes and always in mind as to who has the opposable thumbs.